tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/Activities/01-Stu_Smart_Contracts_Research/README.md

 2. Each group should pick a use case to read for a few minutes.

-3. Every member of the group should read the use case and make a list of the different features and functionality that she or he notices.
+3. Every member of the group should read the use case and make a list of the different features and functionality that they notice.

 4. Discuss the different features and functionalities that were identified by each member of the group, and compare them with the features that dApps should comply according to ["The General Theory of Decentralized Applications"](https://github.com/DavidJohnstonCEO/DecentralizedApplications):